phSch08/votx/readme.md

 ## TODOs

 Must Have:
+- cannot delete votegroup

 Should Have:

-- update requirements.txt
-- Websocket via TLS (wss://) sicherstellen
+- Websocket via TLS (wss://) sicherstellen (done, noch prüfen)
 - Check that all incoming and outgoing data is piped through pydantic
 - order vote options by option index
 - Weblink on PDF
 - QR Code on PDF
-- Admin: Regisseur Card
 - Admin: generate PDF in VoteGroup card?
 - Admin: generate PDF set strings in interface
 - Multiple Votes in Frontend
 - Random Value for vote in Frontend
-- Deployment
+- Deployment (done, noch prüfen)
-- Tests
 - Handle Error: Registration Token already used
 - Handle Error: Invalid Voter Token
 - DB access data in env